Faazil/100-days-of-devops/tasks/week-02/day-11.md

 ## Task Overview

-The Nautilus application development team recently finished the beta version of one of their Java-based applications, which they are planning to deploy on one of the app servers in Stratos DC.
-After an internal team meeting, they have decided to use the Tomcat application server.
+Nautilus dev team members have completed a beta release of their Java application, scheduled for deployment on one of the app servers in Stratos DC.
+Following team discussions, the decision was made to utilize the Tomcat application server.

 **Requirements:**
-- Install Tomcat server on App Server 1
+- Deploy Tomcat on App Server 1
-- Configure it to run on port 8086
+- Set it to listen on port 8086
 - Deploy the `ROOT.war` file from Jump host at location `/tmp`
-- Ensure the webpage works directly on base URL: `curl http://stapp01:8086`
+- Ensure the webpage works at the root URL: `curl http://stapp01:8086`

 > **Lab Environment**: Complete this challenge on [KodeKloud Engineer](https://engineer.kodekloud.com/practice) platform with pre-configured lab infrastructure.